nmalkin/multimail/README.md

 So if you want user-specific attachments, just use a placeholder in the configuration file and put the filename (or portion of it) in the respective column of the recipients file.

+An alternative .muttrc file can be specified (equivalent of calling mutt with -F temp_muttrc).

 The 'fromname:' option can't (at the moment) have spaces in; so "Testing_123" works, "Testing 123" doesn't.